open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 Once we have the full code ready and saved in a .py file, we need to launch it:
 [.gif on how to launch the code via .py and what is displayed in the terminal output]

-After launching the app, we will see a console output that doesn't look as our Dash app:
+After launching the app, we will see the following console output:
-- The console will show the following message
 ```
 Dash is running on http://127.0.0.1:8050/